64bit-polygon/portfolio/README.md

 # [natedelacruz.com](https://natedelacruz.com/)

 This is my calling card portfolio site, showcasing some of the work I've done over the past decade.
 This code is live at [https://natedelacruz.com/](https://natedelacruz.com/).
-I am a fullstack developer based in NYC.
+I am a full-stack developer based in NYC.

 ## Frontend frameworks